-FORTH is a social networking program to help congregations grow a year round culture of spiritual generosity.
+FORTH is a stewardship development program to help Unitarian Universalist congregations grow a year round culture of stewardship.

 Some of the healthiest Unitarian Universalist (UU) congregations focus more on stewardship than fundraising.
 While fundraising refers to money-raising efforts, stewardship is an attitude that is reflected in all of the congregation's efforts.
 As noted in chapter one of Beyond Fundraising: A Complete Guide to Congregational Stewardship, fundraising emphasized the need of the recipient; stewardship addresses people's spiritual need to give.

 The Forward Through the Ages (FORTH) Congregational Stewardship Self-Assessment has two aims:

 - A better understanding of your congregation's culture of stewardship

 - Determination of a FORTH path that is best for your congregation

 We recommend at least five congregational leaders (lay leader or professional religious leader) complete the FORTH Congregational Stewardship Self-Assessment (PDF).
 Once all the participants have completed the survey, have a conversation about what you have learned, focusing on and building on your congregational strengths.
 Afterwards, explore the FORTH Resources:

 - Suggested Year Round Calendar

 - Recommended Stewardship Language